emilkm/amfext/README.md

 * Setup Travis CI.
 * Setup AppVeyor.
 * Added scripts for testing through PHP CLI Server, which helped with detecting some issues.
+* Removed userland encoding/deconding callbacks.
+They were too much trouble.
+I went for stability over flexibility.
+* Date and ByteArray are now handled in the extension.

 # TODO

-* Re-add support for XML, XML Document.
+* Re-add support for XML, XML Document, Vector.
 * Write docs.
 * ...